abse4411/projz_renpy_translation/README.md

 Note that the `Base   True` in `Injection state` means that we have successfully identified and injected the game.

 ## 3.Import translations of a language

+> **🚨Note🚨**<br />
+> Before running this command, please make sure that all files are extracted from rpa files in the game dir (by useing [rpatool](https://github.com/Shizmob/rpatool) or
+> [UnRPA](https://github.com/Lattyware/unrpa)).
+And all rpyc file have converted into rpy files (Otherwise, most of the translations cannot be scanned.
+You can use  [unrpyc](https://github.com/CensoredUsername/unrpyc)).
+This tool integrates unrpa and unrypc: [UnRen](https://github.com/VepsrP/UnRen-Gideon-mod-).

 Next, run the command: